The Anatomy of Cringe

 cringe

 Cringe has lacked serious analysis.
 It is a neglected, overlooked emotion.
-I, like many others, enjoy cringe comedy (e.g. Peep Show, Curb Your Enthusiasm, and The Inbetweeners) and videos of cringeworthy moments (and have, at times, binged on these videos).
+I, like many others, enjoy cringe comedy (e.g. Peep Show, The Inbetweeners, Curb Your Enthusiasm, The Office, and Extras) and videos of cringeworthy moments (and have, at times, binged on these videos).
 But I haven’t really given much thought as to why.

 The emotional reaction called cringe has undoubtedly predated the modern obsession with it: cringe is likely an ancient emotion, akin to embarrassment and shame, and thus useful for making sure that we adhere to social norms and avoid the pain – and, in our evolutionary past, potential death – that comes from social rejection.